Stock trader resentenced to 5 years for deadly bunker fire

 Prosecutors said the extreme hoarding conditions in the home prevented him from escaping.
 At trial, Montgomery County prosecutor Marybeth Ayres said Beckwitt sacrificed safety for secrecy and created “death trap” conditions in the house.

+“The behavior was grossly negligent on so many levels,” Ayres said Tuesday.
+“It wasn’t just one thing.”

-Defense attorney Robert Bonsib told jurors the fire was an accident, not a crime.
-The lawyer said Beckwitt screamed for help from neighbors and risked his own safety in a failed attempt to rescue his friend.
+Defense attorney Robert Bonsib told jurors that Beckwitt screamed for help from neighbors and risked his own safety in a failed attempt to rescue his friend.

+“This was an accidental death, pure and simple, and it wasn’t intended,” Bonsib told the judge on Tuesday.

 Khafra met Beckwitt online.
 Beckwitt had invested money in a company Khafra was trying to launch as he helped Beckwitt dig the network of tunnels.
 A prosecutor described Beckwitt as a skilled computer hacker who had a paranoid fixation on a possible nuclear attack by North Korea.